noamfuss/national-mood-meter/README.md

 - **Headline Impact Feed**: See which specific news items are single-handedly ruining your day.
 - **The Boom Button**: For those moments when you just need to feel something.
 - **AI Sentiment Analysis**: Integration with Google Gemini to understand the nuance between "slightly concerning" and "catastrophic."
+- **Home front Command Alerts**: Real-time updates on which zones are currently under threat, so you can panic accordingly.

 ---